Bring Your Own KG: Self-Supervised Program Synthesis for Zero-Shot KGQA: Experiments

 \subsection{Evaluation Metrics}

-\paragraph{F1-score.} Predictions are scored using the F1 overlap of the entities and literals in the predicted answer set with those in the reference set. \paragraph{Hits@1.} \method returns a precise answer set by executing a predicted program.
-Several previous works (on MetaQA), however, only provide ranked entities, thus reporting a weaker hits@1 metric, which measures whether the top-ranked entity is in the reference answer set.
-To provide a direct comparison with these works, we include this metric, assigning rank 1 to each answer in our prediction set.
+Our primary metric is the \textbf{F1-score} between the predicted and reference answer sets.
+Several prior works (on MetaQA), however, only provide ranked entities.
+To compare, we report \textbf{Hits@1}, assigning rank 1 to each answer in our prediction set.